Hazardous Waste Program

 The hazardous waste container storage area was clean-closed in November 1993, according to their department-approved closure plan.
 The department accepted Ashland’s closure report and certification Aug.
 1, 1994.

 According to applicable state and federal hazardous waste laws and regulations, all hazardous waste treatment, storage and disposal facilities are required to investigate and clean up releases of hazardous waste and hazardous constituents to the environment at their facility resulting from present and past hazardous waste handling practices.
 There are two known historical releases of hazardous waste at the facility.
-In 1989, twenty cubic yards of perchloroethylene contaminated soil was transported off site in response to a 200-gallon spill.
-In 1990, an estimated 112 gallons of Hi-Sol 10 was released as the result of a leaking underground pipe during the unloading of a tanker car.
+In 1989, twenty cubic yards of perchloroethylene contaminated soil was moved off site in response to a 200-gallon spill.
+In 1990, an estimated 112 gallons of Hi-Sol 10 was released during the unloading of a tanker car as the result of a leaking underground pipe.
 On July 29, 1991, Jacobs Engineering Group Inc. performed a Visual Site Inspection and Preliminary Assessment for the site, on behalf of EPA, as part of the EPA Environmental Priorities Initiative.
 The assessment was conducted to identify and gather information on actual and potential releases of hazardous waste and hazardous constituents to the environment.
-The May 1992 EPI Preliminary Assessment Report identified seven solid waste management units, or SWMUs, and 16 area's of concern, or AOCs, that required more investigation.
+The May 1992 EPI Preliminary Assessment Report identified seven solid waste management units and 16 areas of concern that required more investigation.
 The department conducted additional investigations and prepared a Resource Conservation and Recovery Act, or RCRA, Facility Assessment Report Addendum, which is an addendum to the EPI Preliminary Assessment Report.
-The1996 RFA Report Addendum clarified that only one SWMU and three AOCs required further investigation.
+The1996 RFA Report Addendum clarified that only one solid waste management unit and three areas of concern required further investigation.

 Ashland performed a Corrective Measures Study to identify and evaluate possible remedial alternatives for the contaminated groundwater.
 Ashland submitted a final Corrective Measures Study/Corrective Measures Implementation Work Plan to the department in August 2007.
 The report included Ashland’s preferred remedy along with other remedial alternatives.
 The department, in coordination with EPA, selected the best remedy given site-specific considerations.
 The department prepared a Statement of Basis that summarized the remedial alternatives and the department’s basis of support for the proposed remedy.
 The public was invited to review and comment on the proposed remedy during a 45-day public comment period.
 On Sept.
 30, 2010, the department, in coordination with EPA, approved the proposed remedy, without modification.
 The approved final remedy includes no further action for the soil and monitored natural attenuation and institutional controls for the groundwater contamination.
 Nexeo, formerly Ashland Inc., is implementing the approved final remedy for the groundwater contamination.
 A draft Environmental Covenant has been prepared, in order to place activity and use limitations on the property required by the final remedy.